Copper Alloys – Brass, Bronze and Cupronickels

 Aluminium bronzes have similar characteristics to tin bronzes.
 These alloys, mostly, have a single phase and are suitable for cold forming.
 This makes aluminium bronze a popular choice as a coin material.
 The content of aluminium is usually somewhere between 6…12%.

 Double phase aluminium bronze finds use as a cast alloy or for hot working.
-Aluminium bronzes with an Al content around 10% are used for making screw propellers, valves, pumps, etc. This metal is suitable for use in salty conditions or nearby the sea.
+Aluminium bronzes with an Al content of around 10% are used for making screw propellers, valves, pumps, etc. This metal is suitable for use in salty conditions or near the sea.

 Cupronickels